vipulnaik/diet-exercise-health/best-practices/best-practices-around-blood-tests.md

 blood test if I'm feeling up to it.
 No calendar reminder is needed.

-* Resume reminder for hand gripper exercises for the arm from which the blood wasn't drawn: Three days after the blood draw
+* Resume reminder for hand gripper exercises for the arm from which the blood wasn't drawn: Two days after the blood draw

-* Resume reminder for hand gripper exercises for the arm from which blood was drawn: Five days after the blood draw
+* Resume reminder for hand gripper exercises for the arm from which blood was drawn: Three days after the blood draw

-* Resume reminder for strength exercises: Seven days after the blood draw
+* Resume reminder for strength exercises: Four days after the blood draw

 ### Reminders to pause supplements for two days prior to the blood test